DiegoG1019/WebWatcher/README.md

 Once the bot is up and running, type /help

+### Warnings
+Currently, Erai-raws watcher only works on Linux Systems with transmission-cli installed.
+I tried to make it adjustable, but it proved too complicated for the time I can put into this project.
+You can easily disable this watcher.
+(It's already disabled, since it's not complete)

 ### Output channels
 This project is hardwired to sink logs and WCT data into specific channels.
 - The WCT Channel Id is in WitchCultTranslationsWatcher class as a `const`